kckecheng/cheatsheets/git.rst

   - git grep 'string pattern'

-- git log -S: Look for differences that change the number of occurrences of the specified string (i.e. addition/deletion) in the repo or the specified file
+- git log: search git log from the specified file or the whole repo by matching a text string or regex

-  - git log -S 'string pattern' [file]
+  - git log -S [-p] 'text string' [file]
+  - git log -G [-p] 'regex' [file]

 Operations between a forked local branch and the original upstream
 ------------------------------------------------------------------